Home » Blog » Seasonal Activities » Back to School » 3 Steps to Create Fun Back-to-School Music Mixer Activities

 Below are a few more tips for creating successful music mixer activities that run smoothly.

-• Create a chant, drum break*, or simply count to 8 between verses so the activity keeps going without any breaks.
+• Create a chant, drum break*, or rhythmically count 1 to 8 between verses so the activity keeps going while students rotate to a new partner.

 • If using scatter formation, require students to partner up with a different partner each time.
 Sometimes, students want to follow each other and partner up with the same person every time.

-*I like using the app Drum Beats+ as a rhythmic accompaniment.
+*The app Drum Beats+ works well to provide a rhythmic accompaniment.

 No-Prep Music MIxer Activities

-If you don’t have time to create your own Back to School activities for elementary music classes, click to take a look at one of these ready-to-teach activities and Mix it Up!
+If you don’t have time to create your own Back to School activities for your elementary music classes, take a peek at these ready-to-teach activities with MP3 accompaniment tracks and Mix it Up!

 Conclusion

-Start the new school year off with positive activities.
+Start the new school year off with positive energetic activities.
 Help your students get comfortable in the music classroom and connect with each other.
-Choose Back to School activities that are fun and help students make new friends, activities that put a smile on your face and on the faces of your students. 😊
+Choose Back-to-School activities that are fun and help students make new friends.
+Smile and enjoy. 😊

 Best wishes, music friends!